aptos-labs/hong-bao/README.md

 # Other future development

-1. Discord owners (like NFT collections) can organize gamified giveaways for their holders like this, using a mass import function)
+1. Discord owners (like NFT collections) can organize gamified giveaways for their holders like this, using a mass import function.